Amido Baldé

-He started his career with Sporting CP, being loaned several times over the duration of his contract and winning the 2013 Portuguese Cup with Vitória de Guimarães.
+He started his career with Sporting CP, being loaned several times over the duration of his contract and winning the 2013 Taça de Portugal with Vitória de Guimarães.
 In 2013 he signed with Celtic, who also loaned him twice before he left for Metz two years later.
 After playing for Benfica Luanda in Angola, he returned to Portugal in the summer of 2016, when he joined Marítimo.
 In subsequent years he had a nomadic career, having brief spells at clubs in Albania, Libya, Indonesia and Vietnam.

 Internationally, Baldé represented Portugal at youth level, helping the under-20 team finish second at the 2011 World Cup.
-In 2014, he decided to switch to playing for the country of his birth, Guinea-Bissau.
+In 2014, he decided to switch allegiance to the country of his birth, Guinea-Bissau.

 Club career

 Sporting CP

 Born in Bissau, Baldé started his career with Sporting CP's farm team in Guinea-Bissau, Sporting de Bissau.
 In 2008 he, alongside teammate Zezinho, moved to the Lisbon club to continue his development, helping it to back-to-back junior championships – of three in total in a row – scoring 13 goals in 29 games in 2008–09.

-Baldé split the 2010–11 season, his first as a senior, between Santa Clara (second division) and Badajoz (Spanish third tier).
+Baldé split the 2010–11 season, his first as a senior, between Santa Clara (Segunda Liga) and Badajoz (Spanish Segunda División B).
 Still owned by the Lions, he joined several Sporting teammates at Cercle Brugge in Belgium for the following campaign.

 Vitória Guimarães

 Baldé was released by Sporting in summer 2012.
 On 28 August he signed with fellow Primeira Liga side Vitória de Guimarães for two years.
 He made his debut on 21 September, coming on as a late substitute in a 1–0 away win against Moreirense.
 After a series of appearances from the bench, he scored in only his second game as a starter on 23 November, netting an injury time equaliser in a 2–2 draw at Beira-Mar.

-Baldé appeared in 37 matches in all competitions in his only season, including seven Taça de Portugal games.
+Baldé appeared in 37 matches in all competitions in his only season, including seven in the Taça de Portugal.
 He helped the Minho club win the tournament for the first time ever – he was replaced in the 90th minute of the final against Benfica, a 2–1 victory.